jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 * minor textual changes
 * updated readme file
 * new screenshots on wp.org

-= Version 6.1 =
-* added shortcode attribute to change default order of events (asc or desc)
-* for more info please check readme file
-* bugfix: changed time format in shortcode files

 For all versions please check file changelog.